What is Non-Cumulative Preference Shares

 - Although the issuing company doesn’t face any legal implications due to the non-payment of dividends, it may dent the investor’s confidence and impact the company’s image.

-- Although the risks of the non-cumulative shareholders are quite similar to that of equity shareholders, but still their pay-out is limited, unlike the equity shareholders.
+- Although the risks of non-cumulative shareholders are pretty similar to those of equity shareholders, non-cumulative shareholders have limited payouts, unlike equity shareholders.

 Conclusion